jez/blog/source/_posts/2018-04-18-js-union-types-opt.markdown

 ---

-Union types are a powerful tool and often overlooked.
-At work we use Flow, which thankfully supports union types.
-But as I refactor certain code paths to use more of them I've noticed that our bundle size has been steadily increasing!
+Union types are a powerful tool which is often overlooked.
+For work I've been using Flow, which thankfully supports union types.
+As I've refactored more of our code to use union types, I've noticed that our bundle size has been steadily increasing!

 In this post, we're going to explore why that's the case.
-We'll start with a problem, flesh it out some more to motivate why we definitely want union types for this, and then examine the resulting cost of introducing union types.
-In the end, we'll compare Flow to other compile-to-JS languages.
-I'm especially excited about [Reason], so that's the one we'll spend the most time talking about.
+We'll start with a problem which union types can solve, flesh out the problem to motivate why union types are definitely the solution, then examine the resulting cost of introducing them.
+In the end, we'll compare Flow to other compile-to-JS languages on the basis of how they represent union types in the compiled output.
+I'm especially excited about [Reason], so we'll talk about it the most.

 ## Setup: Union Types in a React Component

-Let's consider we're writing a simple React two-factor auth modal.
+Let's consider we're writing a simple React 2FA[^2fa] modal.
 We'll be using Flow, but you can pretend it's TypeScript if you want.
 The mockup we were given looks like this:

+[^2fa]: 2FA: two-factor authentication

 [![A sample mockup for a two-factor authenticaion modal](/images/2fa-mockup.jpeg)](/images/2fa-mockup.jpeg)